gleissen/hw1/README.md

 To transform While-loops, you can use function **getInvariant s** which extracts invariants specified in the loop body.

-You also have to complete functions
+You also have to complete functions (1 pt)

     - expToBase
     - bexpToBase

 which translate program expressions into logic, as define in file `Logic/Clauses.hs`.

 File **VCGen.hs** implements verification condition generation based on weakest preconditions, as discussed in class.

-You have to fill in function **generateStmtVC**. **generateStmtVC** returns the weakest precondition for the given statement, however, it keeps as additional state a list of vcs `VCState`, which contains verification conditions on invariants.
+You have to fill in function **generateStmtVC** (2 pt). **generateStmtVC** returns the weakest precondition for the given statement, however, it keeps as additional state a list of vcs `VCState`, which contains verification conditions on invariants.
 You can use functions **getVCs** and **addVCs** to access this state.

 **TIP:** If you don't know what a function in the existing code does, you can